svasandani/get-risky/README.md

 ## Frontend

 ### Running it locally
-The front-end is entirely static, no build step required.
+The frontend is entirely static, no build step required.
 You have two options to run it:

 - #### Serve it yourself